Table of Contents

 “The calculation of rise (elevation) over run (distance).
 For example, if for every 3 m (10 ft.) you climb you travel 60 m (200 ft.), the grade is 5%”.

 The barometer appears to read the surface elevation from point to point.
-It does not.
 The elevation field displays disparate readings for the same location on different rides depending on wind and the location of cells of high pressure.
 The calculations of total elevation gained or total descents vary for the same ride on different days.
-The software returns data sampled a few seconds and many meters earlier in the ride.
+The software returned data sampled a few seconds and many meters earlier in the ride.

 Garmin seems to correlate location data with elevation data from some maps.
 The head unit seems to supply a starting elevation for rides starting at known points.
 Information on how Garmin gets this data and programs the head units is proprietary.